ahanna1997/Windows-Active-Directory-Troubleshooting-Lab/README.md

 ---
 Here we will be doing 2 critical task:

-1)Installing the Active Directory Domain Services (AD DS)role.(This step gives us the necessary components and tools for active directory on the sever setting the stage for centralized Network management.
+1)Installing the Active Directory Domain Services (AD DS)role.(This step gives us the necessary components and tools for active directory on the sever setting the stage for Centralized Network management.

 2)Promoting the server to a Domain Controller(DC) and creating a new domain